storj/storj/docs/design/multipart-upload.md

 ## Design

 We change the path handling to support listing parts uploaded in arbitrary order.
-When we start an upload we will create an Object at the following path:
+When we start an upload we will create an object at the following path:

 ```
 <project-id>/<bucket-id>/objects/<path ...>_<version> => object information (partial)
 ```

-The Object will contain a `<stream-id>` that defines the immutable content.
+The object will contain a `<stream-id>` that defines the immutable content.
 We suffix the path with the version number to distinguish between different versions.

 We don't know the part sizes, and segments cannot be arbitrarily large, which means we need to split each part into multiple segments.
 To uniquely find segments we'll assign them a unique number `<part-number>_<segment-number>`, which we call the _segment position_.